(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 She hadn't done any research on her market worth, so she grossly undervalued herself.

 The title of the book is indeed the crux of the matter–as women; we don't often know or recognize our dollar value in the employment market, so we accept less pay.

-Olivia’s company offers a service that uses proprietary information to give women a really good idea of what they should be earning.
-You can also use free services like GlassDoor or Payscale to find information on what others earn in specific fields.
+Olivia's company offers a service using proprietary information to give women a really good idea of what they should be earning.
+You can also use free services like Glassdoor or Payscale to find information on what others earn in specific fields.

 If instead, we were more forthright about salary in networking meetings and when mentoring younger female professionals, we could help each other understand our worth in the market.